Odisha logs 71 new COVID-19 cases; Patnaik sets 'zero infection' target | Health

 The COVID-19 situation in Maharashtra, Punjab, Chhattisgarh and Madhya Pradesh has worsened due to a significant rise in the number of new cases, he said.

 ''Normalcy has returned to Odisha.
 None of us wants lockdown to return.
 Wearing face masks is a must when going outside and hand washing should be practised after returning home.
-One must follow the social distancing norms,'' the chief minister said in his message.
+One must follow the social distancing norms,'' the chief minister said.

 Patnaik also sought people's cooperation in the ongoing vaccination programme.